Ada-Developers-Academy/core-unit-3/react-components/components.md

 This lesson will follow the story of Sofia, who will learn the syntax to create and use two components.

+### !callout-info

+## Student App

+We will use Sofia's web app throughout the Learn React lessons.
+There is a companion [Student App repository](https://github.com/AdaGold/student-app) with branches for each of the features added in the Learn lessons.
+This repository allows us to see all the parts working together.

+There are a couple **Check For Understanding** prompts in the React lessons that ask us to recreate Sofia's app.
+We may complete these in a new react app, or using a fork of the [Student App repository](https://github.com/AdaGold/student-app) as a baseline.

+### !end-callout

 ## Our Current Definition of Component

 **Components** in React are the building blocks of our UI.